WELCOME — Don’t read through the list; this is something that you model.

 - Use “I” statements: It’s easy to talk about the issues of others, but for our purposes, we want you to put yourself on the table.
 Try to use “I” statements rather than “they,” “the church,” “us,” “we,” etc.

 - Household Rules: We appreciate those who open their home up to CARE Groups and out of respect to them we need to… (e.g., take shoes off, clean up toys afterward, put chairs back, leave by 8 pm, etc.)

 STORY PREPARATION — Introduce today’s story.

-REBUILD THE STORY - As a group retell the story
+REBUILD THE STORY - Have someone read the passages

 DEBRIEF THE STORY — Ask the questions